Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Figure 3: Login with Windows Hello in the Corbado Demo

-How to get started with Windows Hello and passkeys?
+6. How to get started with Windows Hello and Passkeys?#

 Together with Apple and Google, Microsoft pushes the roll out of passkeys in the upcoming months.
 Starting with Apple on September 19, 2022, an ever increasing number of users will be able to use passkeys and a widespread adoption is expected pretty soon after.

-To stay updated about the new devices, browsers and operating systems that provide full support for passkeys, subscribe to our passkeys newsletter or checkout this demo video by the FIDO alliance.
+To stay updated about the new devices, browsers and operating systems that provide full support for passkeys, subscribe to our passkeys Substack or join our passkeys community.